 Tweak The Copy Of The Boxes Which Are Not Converting Well And Keep Improving Their Copies; as well as Tracking The Results Further; until you find The Best Converting Conversion Box for Each Category on Your Blog.

-When you use just one version of a Conversion Box under all posts throughout your blog; you can miss out on the conversions that you can get, just by creating individual CTAs/E-Mail Opt-In Boxes; according to the content of the posts of different categories.
+NOTE: When you use just one version of a Conversion Box under all posts throughout your blog; you can miss out on the conversions that you can get, just by creating individual CTAs/E-Mail Opt-In Boxes; according to the content of the posts of different categories.
 When The Copy Of Your Conversion Boxes Is In Sync With The Content Your Visitors Read; They Are More Likely To Convert!

 So, Using This Strategy, You Can Boost Your Conversion Rate; while having the same traffic as before.
 Same Traffic-More Conversions.